The 3 Best Microwaves (If There Even Is Such A Thing) of 2025

 2. Best Value Small Countertop Microwave

 There are also a few other options.
 If you want a faster small microwave, the Insignia NS-MW09SS8 is a good choice.
 It's not quite as tiny as the GE but has much more power.
-Then again, for a very fast and more compact microwave, the LG LMC0975ST is a small 1000-watt microwave that heats food just as fast as any microwave we've tested.
+Then again, for a very fast and compact microwave, the LG LMC0975ST is a small 1000-watt model that heats food just as quickly as any microwave we've tested.
 It has a sleeker look than most microwaves, since the door hides most of its controls.
 However, you're paying a premium for inverter technology that won't improve performance for the vast majority of uses, so unless you like the look or want the very fastest microwave, it's probably not worth the extra money.

 3. Best Value Over-The-Range Microwave